nisargvekariya01/Sigma-3.0_Project/README.md

    - Push the repository to GitHub.
    - Create a new web service on Render, linking to your GitHub repo.
    - Set the environment variables in Render’s dashboard (same as `.env`).
-   - Deploy and access the app at [https://sigma-3-0-project.onrender.com](https://sigma-3-0-project.onrender.com) by copying and pasting the link into a browser like Chrome or Microsoft Edge (it may not open directly from GitHub).
+   - Deploy and access the app at https://<Project Name>.onrender.com.

 ---